MicrosoftDocs/gestures-docs/unity-tutorials-3d-object-manipulation-hand.md

     [!code-csharp[GetCursorDepthDelta() method](CodeSnippets\GetPalmDepthDelta.cs)]

     As you can see, we simply use the difference in the cursor's depth (z) position relative to the previous frame, divided by 10.
-The 10 factor is an arbitrary value that scales the **delta** to a value appropriate for the size of objects in our scene.
+The 10 factor is an arbitrary value that scales the **delta** to a range appropriate for the size of objects in our scene.

 1. Try running the scene now.
 You should be able to move the grabbed object in all three dimensions:
     - Using the scroll-wheel in case of the mouse input and